Maske Gruppen

 Maske Gruppen is a Norwegian wholesaler that distributes office supplies and healthcare products throughout the country.
 Based in Trondheim, it was created in 2006 after the merger between Julius Maske and S-Gruppen, with a heritage dating back to 1858.

 The company has facilities from north to south in Norway, with main warehouses in Trondheim and Vinterbro in Oslo.
-The company operates Maske Marked stores in Bergen, Molde, Sandefjord, Stavanger, og Trondheim.
+The company operates Maske Marked stores in Bergen, Molde, Sandefjord, Stavanger, and Trondheim.